-Often, payments entailed above are facilitated by what are commonly known as Independent Sales Organisation or Member Service Providers (“ISO/MSP”) who engage in connecting such payment processing centres with the prospective merchants.
-For doing so, the ISO/MSP receive a fee from such payment processing centres, as consideration for its services to them.
+Often, payments entailed above are facilitated by what are commonly known as Independent Sales Organisation or Member Service Providers (“ISO/MSP”) who engage in connecting such payment processing centers with the prospective merchants.
+For doing so, the ISO/MSP receives a fee from such payment processing centers, as consideration for its services to them.

 Typically, financial services are exempt from GST/HST (collectively referred to as “GST”) subject to few exceptions.
 In this article, we shall be briefly discussing the GST implications on such transactions as held by the Tax Court of Canada (“TCC”).
 Prima-facie, the tax implications would broadly be, either of the following:

 In light of this conundrum revolving around the taxability of such transactions, the Tax Court of Canada (“TCC”) issued its decision in the case of Zomaron Inc. v.
 The Queen (2020 TCC 35) on 28 February 2020.
 Vide the decision, the TCC has held that ISO/MSP like Zomaron Inc. (“Appellant”) are intermediaries providing exempt financial service to the payment processors by connecting them with the potential merchants who require the payment processing services.

 The decision has been explained in detail in the subsequent paragraphs.

 2. It is pertinent to note that the Appellant’s compensation is dependent on whether a financial service is ultimately provided by the processor to the merchant or not.
 In others words, its share increases with the increase in quantum of the payment processing transactions processed by the Processors for the merchant.